 At the 2018 Commonwealth Games, she won 4 medals in 4 different events, including 2 Gold medals in Women’s Singles and Women’s Team, a Silver in Women’s Doubles, and a Bronze in Mixed Doubles.
 With a Gold medal in Singles, she became the 1st Indian woman paddler to be Commonwealth Games Gold-Medalist in Singles.
 Also, the Indian women’s team led by Batra achieved the historic feat by defeating 4-time Gold medalist Singapore in the final.

 In 2020, she lost her Olympics berth in the Women’s Team event at the 2021 Tokyo Olympics after getting defeated by France’s Marie Migot in the quarterfinals of Tokyo Olympics qualifiers.
-Manika is now eyeing the 2021 Tokyo Olympics berth through the Asian and World Qualifiers tournament.
+In 2021, Manika qualified for the 2021 Tokyo Olympics in Women’s Singles and Mixed Doubles events.
+This will be her second appearance at the Olympics.